 To make a Gỏi Cuốn is quite simple.
-I believe there are many instruction on how to make Gỏi Cuốn which you can search in the internet.
+I believe there are instructions on how to make Gỏi Cuốn which you can search on the internet.
 In the end, you will have some rolls with shrimp, pork meat, vermicelli, and a few vegetables such as bean sprouts, cilantro, chives, herbs.

 The main factor that affects this whole food is the sauce.
 The black sauce is made by fried garlic with cooking oil, then fry it with grinded salted soybeans, and finally add sugar for your best taste.